|Nutritional Guidelines (per serving)|

 In a shallow bowl or pie plate, combine 1 tablespoon of granulated sugar and the cinnamon; set aside.

-In a mixing bowl with an electric mixer, cream the shortening until fluffy; gradually add 1 1/2 cups sugar, beating well.
+In a mixing bowl with an electric mixer, beat the shortening until it is smooth and creamy.
+Gradually beat in 1 1/2 cups sugar.
+Continue to beat for about 2 minutes, or until the mixture is light and fluffy.
 Add eggs; beat well.
-Stir in vanilla.
+Stir in the vanilla extract.

 In a separate bowl, sift together flour, soda, salt and cream of tartar.
 Add sifted ingredients to creamed mixture; stir until well blended.